Alaricdragon/Starlords_Temp/README.md

     * "opinionOfPlayerProposal": float. this is the lords opinion of the players proposal in its faction * value
   * "getDialogData": jsonObject gets a list of 'dialog data". for each different type of data, the requirements are different.
     * "dataID" : jsonObject. is the string data required to meet requirements. set to true for strings you require this memory to be, and false for strings this memory must be.
 To meet requirements, the string must match all of the 'true' strings, and not match any of the 'false' strings. if a string of the dataID does not exist, treats the string as though it is ""
-    * "dataID" : jsonObject. {"min","max"} is the integer data required to meet requirements. the value must be between min and max. if a Integer of the dataID does not exist, treats the integer as if it was 0.
+    * "dataID" : jsonObject. {"min","max"} is the value rules required to meet requirements.
     * "dataID" : boolean.  is the boolean value of this data required to meet requirements. if set to true, the boolean must also be true. if set to false, the boolean data must also be false. if a boolean of the dataID does not exist, treats the boolean as though it is false.
   * "getMemoryData": jsonObject gets a list of 'game memory data;. for each different type of data, the requirements are different. (keep in mind: this can get any data in starsectors memory. data ID must start with '$' or it might break something)
     * "dataID" : jsonObject. is the string data required to meet requirements. set to true for strings you require this memory to be, and false for strings this memory must be.
 To meet requirements, the string must match all of the 'true' strings, and not match any of the 'false' strings. if a string of the dataID does not exist, treats the string as though it is ""
-    * "dataID" : jsonObject. {"min","max"} is the integer data required to meet requirements. the value must be between min and max. if a Integer of the dataID does not exist, treats the integer as if it was 0.
+    * "dataID" : jsonObject. {"min","max"} is the value rules required to meet requirements.
     * "dataID" : boolean.  is the boolean value of this data required to meet requirements. if set to true, the boolean must also be true. if set to false, the boolean data must also be false. if a boolean of the dataID does not exist, treats the boolean as though it is false.
   * "getLordMemoryData": jsonObject gets a list of 'lord memory data". for each different type of data, the requirements are different.
     * "dataID" : jsonObject. is the string data required to meet requirements. set to true for strings you require this memory to be, and false for strings this memory must be.
 To meet requirements, the string must match all of the 'true' strings, and not match any of the 'false' strings. if a string of the dataID does not exist, treats the string as though it is ""
-    * "dataID" : jsonObject. {"min","max"} is the integer data required to meet requirements. the value must be between min and max. if a Integer of the dataID does not exist, treats the integer as if it was 0.
+    * "dataID" : jsonObject. {"min","max"} is the value rules required to meet requirements.
     * "dataID" : boolean.  is the boolean value of this data required to meet requirements. if set to true, the boolean must also be true. if set to false, the boolean data must also be false. if a boolean of the dataID does not exist, treats the boolean as though it is false.
   * the following options only work if used in an option called by advanced option data, or if used in the "validLordNumbers" rule.
     * "relationsBetweenLords": is the relationship range that this lord must have with the target lord to meet requirements. set between a "min" and "max" value. range must be between -100 and 100.